Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    unstructured layered grid used in a modflow simulation.
 Only the grid can be loaded; datasets cannot be loaded (yet)

-The iMOD6 3d Viewer also supports viewing some non-grid objects.
+The iMOD 3D Viewer also supports viewing some non-grid objects.

 -  IPF files.
 These files contain tables of numeric and text data, separated by commas and whitespace, and with a small file header